Excel Product Metrics Dashboard provides an overview of the sales team’s performance and supports business decisions.

-We have talked many times about the key performance indicator’s definition but it is always good to revise a subject many times.
-If you are further interested in the subject, then you can find more information here.
+We have talked many times about the key performance indicator’s definition, but it is always good to revise a subject many times.

-Today we will show you the making of a product metrics dashboard with a very user-friendly interface with additional gauge chart.
-We will visualize in an interactive manner results and trends regarding the marketing of 15 products using many-many widgets.
+Today we’ll show you how to create a product metrics dashboard in Excel.
+Then, we’ll apply user-friendly interface and gauge charts.
+Finally, to visualize results and marketing trends of 15 products interactively using many-many widgets.

 Product Metrics Dashboard – Using REPT formula

 The first parameter means the character that we will repeat.
-This can be text, number or even a special character.
+You can use text, numbers, or even a special character.

-The second parameter will show how many times we will have the above mentioned character in one cell.
-The latter is a very important characteristic of the REPT formula.
-We can say that with a use of only one cell we create a mini-chart!
-For example the result of REPT (“X”,5) formula is XXXXX, so it is 5 times X character.
-Using the “ALT+219” combination we display the ‘black square’ symbol, and by writing it in one cell we get the diagram shown in the picture.
+The second parameter will show how many times we will have the character in one cell: this is the main argument of the function.

+If you use a symbol as a first argument of the REPT function, you can create a mini-chart!
+For example, the REPT (“X”,5) formula is XXXXX, so it is five times X character.
+Then, using the “ALT+219” combination, we display the black square symbol, and by writing it in one cell, we get the diagram shown in the picture.

-When there were no such tools than sparklines, they were making diagrammatic representation in excel.
-The chart can be seen in column Graph is based on this formula.
+When there were no such tools as sparklines, they made diagrammatic representations in excel.
+The chart can be seen in column Graph is based on this Formula.

-One of the most interesting parts of the product metrics dashboard is the interactive window on the right hand side.
+One of the most exciting parts of the product metrics dashboard is the interactive window on the right-hand side.

-We have found out that for every chosen product we will indicate the attributes of that product in a little info panel.
+We have found out that we will indicate the attributes of that product for every chosen product in a bit of info panel.

-The ‘database’ worksheet contains all the information we have to display on the main screen.
+The ‘database’ worksheet contains all the information we display on the main screen.

-On order for us to display the correct data on the dashboard worksheet we use the “Named Range” tool.
+To display the correct data on the dashboard worksheet, use the named ranges.

-It is worth to learn the use of the ‘Named Range’ menu because we often need it!
-It is a very quick method to name a cell, range or array for meaningful names for everyone.
+It is worth learning the use of the NamedRange function because we often need it!
+It is the fastest method to name a cell, range, or array for meaningful names for everyone.